z3by/vuepress-tools/packages/themes/vuepress-theme-book.md

 - Check the [open issues](https://github.com/cyrilf/vuepress-theme-book/issues) or [open a new issue](https://github.com/cyrilf/vuepress-theme-book/issues/new) to start a discussion around your feature idea or the bug you found.
 - Fork [the repository](https://github.com/cyrilf/vuepress-theme-book), make changes and send a pull request

-I would be more than happy to receive feedback/issues/pull request, so don't hesitate.

-- Check the open issues or open a new issue to start a discussion around your feature idea or the bug you found.
-- Fork repository, make changes and send a pull request

 ## License